 We ensure there are always an equal number of messages sent for each variant.
 This ensures there is no bias introduced during the test phase and that the best performing message is always declared the winner.

-With campaigns sent to Live User Segments (triggered) campaigns messages are delivered immediately when a user’s activity matches the criteria you’ve selected.
+With campaigns sent to Live User Segments, campaign (triggered) messages are delivered immediately when a user’s activity matches the criteria that you have selected.

-Let's say you want to send a message when the user has completed a booking or purchase.
-Since it’s not possible to determine the reach of triggered campaigns up front, you’ll need to decide how many total messages to send for A/B testing before a winner is declared.
+In this scenario, you want to send a message when the user has completed a booking or purchase.
+Because it’s not possible to determine the reach of triggered campaigns upfront, you must decide how many of the total messages to send for A/B testing before a winner is declared.

-If you select 500 users as your test audience.
-We’ll alternate delivery of Variant A and Variant B as users qualify for the campaign.
-After 500 total messages are sent (Variant A – 250 and Variant B – 250), we’ll decide the “Winner” based on the number of clicks and continue only with this winning message for the duration of the campaign.
+If you select 500 users as your test audience, we will alternate delivery of Variant A and Variant B as users qualify for the campaign.
+After 500 total messages are sent (Variant A – 250 and Variant B – 250), we will decide the Winner based on the number of clicks and continue only with this winning message for the duration of the campaign.

 Deciding on a test audience for A/B Testing triggered campaigns requires some estimation.
-We recommend you check the total messages that were sent for similar triggered campaigns in the past to get a sense for how many users may qualify.
-If you select a test audience that’s too small (say 25 users) you’ll get a statistically insignificant sample.
+We recommend you check the total messages that were sent for similar triggered campaigns in the past to get a sense of how many users may qualify.
+If you select a test audience that’s too small (say 25 users) you will get a statistically insignificant sample.

-If your test group size exceeds the total number of users who ultimately qualify for that campaign, then no “Winner” will be declared and each message variant will be alternatively delivered for the duration of the campaign.
+If your test group size exceeds the total number of users who ultimately qualify for that campaign, then no Winner is be declared and each message variant is alternatively delivered for the duration of the campaign.

-For some campaigns you want to send multiple variants of a message to your entire target audience without picking a winner.
-With Split Delivery you choose what percentage of your target audience receives each variant and we’ll deliver them accordingly.
+For some campaigns, you want to send multiple variants of a message to your entire target audience without selecting a winner.
+With Split Delivery, you choose what percentage of your target audience receives each variant and we’ll deliver them accordingly.

 Here’s how it works:

-As with A/B testing, when creating the message for a campaign you’ll have the option to add up to three variants.
+As with A/B testing, when creating the message for a campaign you can add up to three variants.
 With Split Delivery you can decide what percentage of your audience receives each message variant.
-We’ll deliver the messages in exactly this proportion for the duration of the campaign.
+We will deliver the messages in exactly this proportion for the duration of the campaign.

-Once the campaign is over, go to the campaign stats to compare how each message performed.
+After the campaign is completed, navigate to the campaign stats to compare how each message performed.

 Sometimes you want to send a message to only a subset of the qualifying audience (Target Reach) for a campaign or avoid sending it if the number of qualified users exceeds the specified number.

-A great use case for this is a limited offer you wish to send a fixed number of coupon codes you want to distribute.
-If the total reach for your campaign exceeds the number of coupon codes you can distribute you can simply limit the number of users who will receive the message to exactly the number of coupons you wish to distribute.
+A great use case for this is a limited offer.
+You want to send a fixed number of coupon codes that you want to distribute.
+If the total reach for your campaign exceeds the available number of coupon codes, you can simply limit the number of users who will receive the message to the available number of coupons.

 Here’s how it works:

-For triggered campaigns (based on Live User Segments), as users qualify, they will receive the message until the total quantity specified has been delivered, after which the campaign ends.
-For campaigns based on Past Behavior Segments we’ll randomly select the users that receive the message.
+For triggered campaigns (based on Live User Segments), as users qualify, they will receive the message until the total specified quantity is delivered, after which the campaign ends.
+For campaigns based on Past Behavior Segments, we will randomly select the users who receive the message.

-CleverTap's Email A/B Testing feature lets you compare up to three different versions of an email to find the best performing one.
-You pick the size of the test audience for the A/B test, we will determine the winner based on the number of clicks, and then deliver the winning message to the rest of your target audience.
+CleverTap's Email A/B Testing feature lets you compare up to three different versions of an email to find the best-performing one.
+You decide the size of the test audience for the A/B test, we will determine the winner based on the number of clicks, and then deliver the winning message to the rest of your target audience.

 Creating an email campaign using the A/B testing feature follows a similar pattern to creating a normal email campaign.
 After choosing the segment to target and frequency of communication, you will be given an option to run the campaign as an A/B test.